sriharsha2024/Agrofast/README.md

 -STEP-6: AFTER THE BUILD YOU CAN SEE THE EMULATOR LOADING.

--STEP-7: THERE COMES THE MVP OF THE APP AFTER THE EMULATOR LOADS.
+-STEP-7: THERE COMES THE MVP OF THE APP AFTER THE EMULATOR LOADS (  change the size to - 414 x 896 ).

 -also refer to the pdf for step by step installation guide.